Return to Table of Contents

 You have heard that it was said to your ancestors, “You shall not kill; and whoever kills will be liable to judgment.”
 But I say to you, whoever is angry with his brother will be liable to judgment (Mt 5:21–22)

-If you were to watch the nightly news on any TV network or browse through the local newspaper there is a good chance you would come across the most recent story of murder.
+If you were to watch the nightly news on any TV network or browse through the local newspaper, there is a good chance you would come across the most recent story of murder.
 What a sad reality!
 Murder is horrific and of the greatest human tragedies.
 Perhaps, for that reason, it is also one of the most attention-grabbing headlines that can be reported.

-Even in the Bible, one of the first stories we read is that of Cain killing Abel (Genesis 4:8).
+Even in the Bible, one of the first stories we read is that of Cain killing Abel (Gn 4:8).
 Murder has been around since the beginning of time and will forever remain one of the most shocking and awful actions within our world.

 But is murder the only thing the Fifth Commandment speaks to us about?
 Certainly not.
 Murder, which is the intentional taking of innocent life, is perhaps the most serious way that this Commandment is violated.
 But working down from this ultimate destruction are many other forms of hate, anger and a lack of respect for the sacredness of human life.